 Do celebrate the little things.

 Every once in a while, life is going to grant you a beautiful moment.
 You’re going to trim baby’s nails for the first time without stressing.
-You’re going to realize that your milk supply has sorted itself out, and you’re no longer changing your shirt three times a day.
+You’re going to realize that your milk supply has sorted itself out, and you’re no longer weeping when you breastfeed.
 Soon, friends, you and your baby are going to sleep for six straight hours—and you will swear you hear angels singing when you wake.

-These are all moments worth pausing to rejoice in.
+These are all moments worth pausing to rejoice in as a new parent.
 They’re small victories, sure, but victories they are.
 It’s so easy to get caught up in everything that’s going wrong—the laundry pile, PB&J for dinner (again), that persistent diaper rash—but take a few seconds every day to take stock of everything that’s going right.
 There’s good all around you; you just have to stop and notice it.
 Look for the bright side, feel your spirit lift, and know that your positivity is affecting your baby, too.

 Don’t apologize for the way you parent.